tdrhq/eyepatch/README.md

 # EyePatch

-EyePatch is PowerMocking for Android tests (a.k.a instrumentation tests, tests that run on an actual emulator.).
+EyePatch let's you mock static and final methods in Android tests (a.k.a instrumentation tests, tests that run on an actual emulator.).
 This is highly alpha quality at the moment, there may be edge cases like specific API levels, or class configurations where this doesn't work.

+Essentially this is PowerMock for Android.

 ## Examples